-Tryout Qualifications for 2016-2017 Masked Rider Candidates:
+Tryout Qualifications for 2021-2022 Masked Rider Candidates:

 - Undergraduate students must be enrolled in a minimum of 12 semester hours; graduate students must be enrolled in a minimum of 9 semester hours.

 - Must have a minimum cumulative grade point average of 2.75 at Texas Tech (GPAs are not rounded up and adjusted cumulative GPA is not used)

 - Must have considerable equestrian experience.

-- Graduation will not occur before May 2017.
+- Graduation will not occur before May 2022.